Kings Highway station (BMT Brighton Line): Station layout

-This station has four tracks and two island platforms.
 The two platforms are offset from each other, with the northbound platform located roughly 75 feet further north than the southbound platform.
 It has three fare control areas at street level—two to Kings Highway/East 16th Street and one to Quentin Road/East 16th Street.
 The two mezzanines at Kings Highway, located directly underneath the subway embankment, were constructed in the original BMT format, but fully renovated in the 1980s, during which two identical sets of porcelain enamel artwork (Kings Highway Hieroglyphs by Rhoda Andors) were installed, one set in each mezzanine.

 South of Kings Highway are a series of switches that allow trains to switch from the local tracks to the express ones, and vice versa.
-Before Brighton signal replacement during the 1990s, a switch tower was in operation about 150 feet south of the station, facing the southbound local track; this tower has been abandoned, and control of the switches has passed to a master tower at DeKalb Avenue.
+Before the Brighton signal replacement during the 1990s, a switch tower was in operation about 150 feet south of the station, facing the southbound local track; this tower has been abandoned, and control of the switches has passed to a master tower at DeKalb Avenue.
 During the signal replacement, a new signal electrical tower was installed over the express tracks at the south end of the station.